Equality, diversity and cohesion

 8. What do we monitor?

 We monitor our staff and customers.
-Race, Sex (Gender), and disability information are captured and additional information on religion and belief, sexual orientation, gender identity, pregnancy and maternity and marriage and civil partnership will be collected where relevant.
+Race, Sex, and disability information are captured and additional information on religion and belief, sexual orientation, gender reassignment, pregnancy and maternity and marriage and civil partnership will be collected where relevant.

 Monitoring information is collected, used and stored in a confidential way and all those who do not wish to provide monitoring information are encouraged to tick the ‘prefer not to say’ option on the monitoring form.